200202087/GothRun-Mobile-Hypercasual-Game/README.md

 ---

-Thank you for playing GothRun Hypercasual Game!
+Thank you for playing GothRun!